CallumBeaney/Goldbach-Checker/README.md

 ~~~
 ## LOOP LOGIC

 Let's say that the user inputs '33'.
-The program will check Goldbach's Conjecture up to 32, which is called userInput.
-Program increments a variable called countUp in twos (countUp begins at 4), until it equals the userInput, 32.
+The program will check Goldbach's Conjecture up to 32, assigned to the variable 'userInput'.
+The program will increment a variable called countUp in twos (countUp begins at 4), until it is equal to userInput.

 | Place in file   |   What's happening |
 | ----------- | ----------- |